My Complicated Relationship With Faux Locs

 “

 I swung my head back and forth, bouncing to my car just to feel my hair smacking my butt.
 I. Was.
-It....until I FaceTimed my mom.
+It....until I FaceTimed my mother.

 ”